fleschutz/CWTS/README.md

 The Compiler Warnings Test Suite (CWTS) for C++
 ===============================================

 **Warnings are important, especially in C++.
 To prevent software bugs developers do require an early warning system.
 However, not every C++ compiler or code analyzer detects and prints each and every possible warning.
 CWTS provides a collection of 60 test cases to check this.
-See the [subfolder Tests/](Tests/) where each test case is handled by a single .cpp source code file, which should generate at least one warning or error.**
+See the [Test/ subfolder](Tests/) where each test case is handled by a single .cpp source code file, which should generate at least one warning or error.**

 Requirements & Installation